 The Water, Health and Applied Microbiology Laboratory primarily focuses on microbiological contamination of water supplies and the subsequent impacts on public health.

-Wiens Lab
+Wiens Lab (infectious diseases)

 The Wiens Lab utilizes seroepidemiology, spatial analysis and disease modeling to better understand infectious disease burden.